kernel-community/convo-app/docs/DR003_Email_Queue_System.md

 - Error handling is contained within the queue processor

 If we encounter server restarts causing email delivery issues or need to scale across multiple instances, we should consider migrating to a Redis-based queue for persistence.

-### Default Profile Pictures (Deterministic Assignment)

-- **File:** `src/utils/constants.ts`
-- **Function:** `getDefaultProfilePicture(userId)`

-To ensure each user without a custom profile picture is consistently assigned one of the default images, we use a deterministic process based on their `userId`.

-Instead of a simple (and potentially poorly distributed) sum-of-character-codes hash, we use the **FNV-1a (32-bit) hash algorithm**.

-While no hash function guarantees *perfectly* uniform distribution when mapped to a smaller set via modulo, FNV-1a is designed for good distribution and exhibits a strong avalanche effect (small input changes lead to large output changes).
-This provides a high practical likelihood of evenly distributing the default profile pictures among users, much better than simpler methods.

-We opted for FNV-1a over cryptographic hashes (like SHA) because:
-  - Cryptographic-level security isn't needed.
-  - FNV-1a is faster.
-  - It avoids extra dependencies or complex handling.